pranavdixiit/Recallit/README.md

     npm start
     ```

-4. Create a `.env` file in the `server` directory with the following contents:
+4. Create a `.env` file in the `client` directory with the following contents:

    For `client`
    ```